cado-security/product-help/docs/cado/discovery-import/cado-host/script-operation.md

 ```bash
 sudo ./cado-host capture --skip_linux_memory || echo "Cado Host has failed.
 For troubleshooting steps, pass the --verbose and --no_cleanup flags, or visit https://docs.cadosecurity.com/cado-host/deploy#considerations, or contact support@cadosecurity.com.; sudo ./cado-host upload --presigned_data $pre-signed-data"
 ```
-- **Runs the / Forensic Acquisition and Investigation Host binary and removes the collected archive**:
+- **Runs the Cado Host binary and removes the collected archive**:
 The script executes the `cado-host` binary with two options: `--presigned_data` and `--skip_linux_memory`, which skips memory data collection on Linux.
 If the execution fails, it displays an error message with troubleshooting instructions.

 Note the --no_cleanup flag is not passed, so the script will clean up after the binary has run by deleting the collected archive.
-If this flag is passed, or pre-signed data is not given to / Forensic Acquisition and Investigation Host, the script will not delete the collected archive.
+If this flag is passed, or pre-signed data is not given to Cado Host, the script will not delete the collected archive.

 The pre-signed data is a JSON object that contains information required to upload data to a cloud storage provider.
 An example of this JSON object is as follows: